All Episodes

 But I'm so sorry for you because you're talking to someone really stupid.

-Because I must be, because the media tells me I am, because I'm a born-again evangelical, evangelical conservative Christian.
+Because I must be because the media tells me I am because I'm a born-again evangelical conservative Christian.

-And um I must be doubly stupid too, me, my family, and my friends, because we cannot wait to go out and vote and vote Republicans.
+And I must be doubly stupid to me, my family, and my friends, because we cannot wait to go out and vote and vote Republicans.

 You are a conservative Christian and you are mad over the Foley thing and the Iraq war, and you hate Bush, and you hate your Congress because they let you down, and you're not voting.

-We know that the Republicans are stronger in defending us against terrorism.
+We know that Republicans are stronger in defending us against terrorism.

-I must be by by what's been going on in the last few weeks.
+I must be by what's been going on in the last few weeks, by what everybody's telling me.

-Not only are we gonna vote Republican, we can't wait.
+Me and my friends, not only are we going to vote Republican, we can't wait.

 Does that count?